ow2-chameleon/everest/src/site/markdown/hello-everest.md

 This method will add a relation between the root resource and his sub-resources.

-So now if you re-do a GET, you will obtain :
+So now if you re-do a *GET*, you will obtain :

 ```json
 {